CONVEX

 Limitations and Caveats

 LGD is notoriously difficult to estimate ex-ante.
-Recovery rates are highly path-dependent — they reflect economic conditions at the specific time of default, not at origination.
-Historical LGD databases suffer from sample bias, as they are dominated by US and European markets with well-developed bankruptcy frameworks; LGDs in emerging market jurisdictions are significantly more volatile and less predictable.
-Additionally, in distressed debt investing, an investor's own actions (buying at a discount, participating in the restructuring) can materially alter their realized LGD relative to the face-value holder.
+Recovery rates are highly path-dependent, they reflect economic conditions at the specific moment of default, not at origination.
+A loan underwritten conservatively at 4x leverage in 2019 may still generate a high LGD if the sector's enterprise value multiples have compressed 50% by the default date.
+Historical LGD databases suffer from sample bias, being dominated by US and European markets with well-developed Chapter 11 and administration frameworks; LGDs in emerging market jurisdictions are significantly more volatile, less predictable, and heavily influenced by political and legal factors that defy quantitative modeling.

 What to Watch

-• CLO equity tranche pricing for implied market LGD assumptions baked into structured credit
+• CLO equity tranche pricing and new issue spreads for implied market LGD assumptions embedded in structured credit valuations

 Frequently Asked Questions

-What is the difference between Loss Given Default and the recovery rate?
+What is the difference between Loss Given Default and recovery rate?

 Loss Given Default is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Loss Given Default is influencing current positions.